-Mr Fitzpatrick has over 37 years in the financial services sector.
-He is Chairman of Pacific Current Group (formerly Treasury Group Limited), an incubator of fund management companies, and also Chairman of the Australian Football League.
-He also holds a number of other non-executive directorships, including Infrastructure Capital Group, Carnegie Wave Energy Limited and Latam Autos Limited.
+Mr Fitzpatrick has over 40 years in the financial services sector.
+He is Chairman of Pacific Current Group (formerly Treasury Group Limited), an incubator of fund management companies, and also past Chairman of the Australian Football League.
+He also holds several non-executive directorships, including Infrastructure Capital Group and Latam Autos Limited.

 Mr Fitzpatrick is a former chairman of Victorian Funds Management Corporation, and the Australian Sports Commission, a former director of Rio Tinto Limited and Rio Tinto plc, a former member of the Melbourne Park Tennis Centre Trust, a former director of the Carlton Football Club and a former director of the Walter & Eliza Hall Institute of Medical Research.